Balugrizzly/PlotChecker/README.md

-### Quick Start
+## Quick Start (For non Developers)

+- Download PlotChecker

-- go in main.py and change the path variable to whatever directory you want to check
+- Open main.py and change the path variable to whatever directory you want to check

+        path = "C://Users//Bob//Desktop//signa"

+- Run main.py by double clicking or pasting the below into a console (If you use a console, make sure the console is opened in the same directory)

         python main.py

+### Quick Start for Developers

+    git clone git@github.com:Balugrizzly/PlotChecker.git